 secretRef:

-name: github-credentials # For private repos
+name: github-token # For private repos

-# kustomization-deploy.yaml
+# kustomization.yaml

 apiVersion: kustomize.toolkit.fluxcd.io/v1